Your Paid Subscriber Analytics Reports are available from the “Analytics” tab, within the “Paid Subscribers” sub-tab.

 - Reactivation: Increases in Subscriber Count due to previously canceled accounts becoming active again.

 - Churn: Decreases in Subscriber Count due to subscription deletions, cancellations, account closures, or downgrades to a free level

-Your Net Subscriber Growth is essentially the sum of these 3 categories:
+Your Net Paid Subscriber Growth is essentially the sum of these 3 categories:

-Your Total Subscribers is the point-in-time value of the total Subscribers.
-Total Subscriber counts include subscriptions that are:
+Your Total Paid Subscribers is the point-in-time value of the total Paid Subscribers.
+Total Paid Subscriber counts include subscriptions that are:

 - On Hold

 - Trialing (with a paid trial fee or an immediate setup fee)